rocketacademy/bootcamp-docs/logistics/required-hardware-and-software.md

 ## Folder Organisation

-In SWE Bootcamp we will be cloning starter code many times for new projects.
+In Coding Bootcamp we will be cloning starter code many times for new projects.
 To keep things organised, we recommend the following folder structure.

 {% hint style="warning" %}
 Names of all files and folders should be in kebab-case, i.e, lowercase and hyphenated (for example,`new-file.txt`), for ease of use on the command line.